-WPP Health Fellowship applications now open for summer 2019 entry.
+WPP Health Fellowship applications now closed for summer 2019 entry.

-Through the Health Fellowship, WPP – the world leader in communications services – cultivates science graduates into tomorrow’s brightest science communicators.
+Through the Health Fellowship, WPP cultivates science graduates into tomorrow’s brightest science communicators.

 Our Health Fellows are given the opportunity to explore the interconnectivity of science, health, communications, creativity and technology and apply them in all aspects of health communications via the lens of medical education, public relations, research and advertising.
 Assigned to agencies across our UK network, our Health Fellows work with clients that include world-leading pharmaceutical and bio-medical companies, government bodies, innovative technology firms, consumer goods companies, charities and not-for-profits.